Paying off debt is not glamorous. Let’s get that out of the way right now.

 I’ve learned through this process that obedience hurts.
 And if it doesn’t, you’re probably not doing it right.

-Today, after tithing for almost ten years without stopping, I can tell you I don’t think about what if? anymore when I write that check each week.
+Today, after tithing for over eleven years without stopping, I can tell you I don’t think about what if? much anymore when I write the check each week.
 I don’t imagine what I could spend the money on or fantasize about putting the money into a savings account.
 I write with joy and adoration.
-I get excited to give a part–a really small part, actually–of what God has given us back to him.
-Sometimes there are tears in my eyes when I write the check, but now it’s from gratefulness and from being overwhelmed by his hand in our lives.
+I get excited to give a part–a really small part, actually–of what God has given us back to Him.
+Sometimes there are tears in my eyes when I write the check, but now it’s from gratefulness and from being overwhelmed by His hand in our lives.

-We have sold clothes, had garage sales, shopped at Goodwill, only filled the car up half way, been humbled again and again with other people’s generosity, asked for things we needed for Christmas and birthdays instead of things we wanted, sold things on Craigslist, and gone without things we thought we “needed” to pay off debt while giving back ten percent to God.
+We have sold clothes, had garage sales, shopped at Goodwill, only filled the car up half way with gas, been humbled again and again with other people’s generosity, asked for things we needed for Christmas and birthdays instead of things we wanted, sold things on Craigslist, and gone without things we thought we “needed” to pay off debt while giving back ten percent to God.